FeatureCloud/app-template/README.md

 For defining new states, in general, developers can use [`AppState`](engine/README.md#appstate-defining-custom-states) which supports different communications, transitions, logging, and operations.

-Meanwhile, FeatureCloud engine provide developers with [`ConfigSate`](engine/README.md#configstate) class that should be used as the initial state which handles readinng the config file, and providing paths for different input and output files with considering different data splits.

 #### AppState
 [`AppState`](engine/README.md#appstate-defining-custom-states) is the building block of FeatureCloud apps that covers all the scenarios with the verifying mechanism.
 Each state of